Samsung Galaxy Note 5: Functionality

-Like on the Galaxy S6, Mobile high-definition link, a feature introduced with the Galaxy S2 and Galaxy Note 1 in 2011, has been removed from the series with the Galaxy Note 5.
+Like on the Galaxy S6, Mobile high-definition link (MHL), a feature introduced with the Galaxy S II and Galaxy Note in 2011, has been removed from the series with the Galaxy Note 5.

 The Galaxy Note 5 has a non-removable 3,000 mAh lithium-ion battery and supports the Qi open interface standard.

 The Note 5 features a 5.7-inch 1440p Super AMOLED display.
 It is powered by a 64-bit Exynos 7 Octa 7420 system-on-chip, consisting of four 2.1 GHz Cortex-A57 cores, and four 1.5 GHz Cortex-A53 cores, and 4 GB of LPDDR4 RAM.

-The Galaxy Note 5 is available with either 32 GB or 64 GB of storage (a special "Winter Edition" exclusive to South Korea offers 128 GB storage), and utilizes a 3020 mAh battery with wireless and fast charging (Qualcomm Quick Charge 2.0) support.
+The Galaxy Note 5 is available with either 32 GB or 64 GB of storage (a special “Winter Edition” exclusive to South Korea offers 128 GB storage), and utilizes a 3020 mAh battery with wireless and fast charging (Qualcomm Quick Charge 2.0) support.
 Samsung claims wired fast charging and wireless fast charging to be able to charge the phone entirely in 90 and 120 minutes respectively.

 Similarly to the S6, the Note 5 does not offer expandable storage or the ability to remove the battery, unlike its predecessor.

 As with the S6, the fingerprint scanner in the home button now uses a touch-based scanning mechanism rather than swipe-based, and the device also supports Samsung Pay.

 Camera

-The 16-megapixel rear-facing camera is identical to the Galaxy S6, with a f/1.9 aperture, optical image stabilization, object tracking autofocus, and real-time HDR.
+The 16-megapixel rear-facing camera is identical to the Galaxy S6, with an f/1.9 aperture, optical image stabilization, object tracking autofocus, and real-time HDR.
 Video recording is supported at 2160p with 30 frames per second, 1080p with 60fps and 720p with 120fps.

 Software

-The Galaxy Note 5 shipped with Android 5.1.1 Lollipop.
+The Galaxy Note 5 shipped with Android 5.1.1 Lollipop with TouchWiz Nature UX 5.1.
 The new "Screen off memo" feature allows the phone to be awoken directly to a note screen when the stylus is removed.
 The Camera app on the Note 5 also allows public and private livestreaming directly to YouTube, and supports export of RAW images.

-In February 2016, Samsung began to release Android 6.0.1 Marshmallow for the Galaxy Note 5.
+In February 2016, Samsung began to release Android 6.0.1 Marshmallow with TouchWiz Nature UX 6.0 for the Galaxy Note 5.

-The Galaxy Note 5 also gradually received the Nougat (Android 7.0) update with TouchWiz Grace UX during the first and second quarters of 2017.
+The Galaxy Note 5 also gradually received the Nougat (Android 7.0) update with Grace UX 2.0 during the first and second quarters of 2017.

+Android 9.0 “Pie” with Samsung Experience 10.0, issued in September 2018, can be unofficially installed on the Galaxy Note 5 via custom ROMs.